Onomichi: In popular culture

-The city is featured in the Japanese film Tokyo Story (1953) directed by Yasujirō Ozu.
+The city is featured in the Japanese film Tokyo Story (1953) directed by Yasujirō Ozu, and became more famous during 80s and 90s decade thanks to Nobuhiko Obayashi movies, such as Exchange Students (1982), The Girl Who Leapt Through Time (1983), Lonely Heart (1985) or Goodbye for Tomorrow (also distributed under the titles Tomorrow or Ashita) (1995), that were very popular between 80s teen generation.
 It is the setting for the fantasy 2005 anime series Kamichu! which faithfully depicts many of the city's features and landmarks.
 Events of the Blue Drop series also happen in this city.
 It is also the setting of the romantic manga Pastel by Toshihiko Kobayashi.
-The video game Yakuza 6: The Song of Life heavily features Onomichi as an in-game location, and its fictional mascot, Ono Michio.
+The video game Yakuza 6: The Song of Life features a fictional district of Onomichi named Jingaicho based on the downtown area of the city as the main location in the story.